FileZen/filezen/apps/fastify-server/README.md

-# FileZen Node.js Server Example
+# FileZen Fastify Server Example

-This is a complete Node.js server example demonstrating how to use the FileZen JavaScript SDK for file uploads and management.
+This is a complete Fastify server example demonstrating how to use the FileZen JavaScript SDK for file uploads and management.

 ## Features